jbondc/SimplePicker/README.md

 The example code above should cover most common usage patterns, but the API has other methods that may be useful if you need more control.

 SimplePicker(hueElementId,satvalElementId,wellElementId)

 	Constructs a new SimplePicker object.

 	Parameters:

 		hueElementId, satvalElementId: should be the ids of HTML5 Canvas elements.

 		wellElementId: should be the id of  any HTML element which supports the backgroundColor (JavaScript)/background-color (CSS) property.

 SimplePicker.setRGBInput(rgbInputId)

 	Binds a text input field to the current color.
 It will be updated automatically as the color is changed.

 	Parameter:

 		rgbInputId : should be the id of an HTML text input field

 SimplePicker.setHSLInput(hslInputId)

 	Binds a text input field to the current hue, saturation and lightness.
 It will be updated automatically as the color is changed.

 	Parameter:

 		hslInputId : should be the id of an HTML text input field

 SimplePicker.setRGBRangeControls(redRangeId,greenRangeId,blueRangeId)

 	Binds HTML5 range controls ("sliders") to the current RGB values.

 	Parameters:

 		redRangeId,greenRangeId,blueRangeId should be HTML range controls with min 0, max 255, and step 1

 SimplePicker.setHSLRangeControls(hueRangeId,saturationRangeId,lightnessRangeId)

 	Binds HTML5 range controls ("sliders") to the current HSL values.

 	Parameters:

-		hueRangeId,saturationRangeId,lightnessRangeId should be HTML range controls. hueRangeId should have min 0, max 360, and a step appropriate for the precision you need (1 is a good starting point). saturationRangeId and lightnessRangeId should have min 0, max 1.0 and an appropriate step (0.01 is a good starting point)
+		hueRangeId,saturationRangeId,lightnessRangeId should be HTML range controls. hueRangeId should have min 0, max 360, and a step appropriate for the precision you need (1 is a good starting point).

+		saturationRangeId and lightnessRangeId should have min 0, max 1.0 and an appropriate step (0.01 is a good starting point)

 SimplePicker.getRGBString()

  	Returns the current RGB value as an HTML hex color code (e.g. #FF00FF)

 	Parameters:

 		none

 SimplePicker.getRGB()

 	Returns the current RGB values as a three-element JavaScript array (each in the range [0,255]).

 	Parameters:

 		none

 SimplePicker.getHSL()

 	Returns the current HSL values as a three-element JavaScript array (hue in the range [0,360], saturation and lightness in the range [0,1.0])

 	Parameters:

 		none

 SimplePicker.setRGB(red,green,blue)

 	Sets the current components in RGB color space.

 	Parameters:

-		red,green,blue are the RGB values in the range 0-255
+		red,green,blue are the new RGB values in the range 0-255

 SimplePickersetRed(red)

 	Sets the current red value in RGB color space.

 	Parameters:

 		red: the new red value (range 0-255)

 SimplePickersetGreen(green)

 	Sets the current green value in RGB color space.

 	Parameters:

 	green: the new green value (range 0-255)

 SimplePickersetBlue(blue)

 	Sets the current blue value in RGB color space.

 	Parameters:

 		blue: the new blue value (range 0-255)

 SimplePicker.setHSL(hue,saturation,lightness)

 	Sets the current components in HSL color space.

 	Parameters:

 		hue: the new hue (range 0-360)

 		saturation: the new saturation (range 0.0-1.0)

 		lightness: the new lightness (range 0.0-1.0)

 SimplePicker.setHue(hue)

 	Sets the current hue in HSL color space.

 	Parameters:

 		hue: the new hue (range 0-360)

 SimplePicker.setSaturation(saturation)

 	Sets the current saturation in HSL color space.

 	Parameters:

 		saturation: the new saturation (range 0.0-1.0)

 SimplePicker.setLightness(lightness)

 	Sets the current lightness in HSL color space.

 	Parameters:

 		lightness: the new lightness (range 0.0-1.0)